PierrickI3/genesyscloud-gdpr-requests/README.md

-# PureCloud GDPR Requests App
+# Genesys Cloud GDPR Requests App

-This repository contains code for a static web site that can be embedded inside PureCloud to process GDPR requests.
+This repository contains code for a static web site that can be embedded inside Genesys Cloud to process GDPR requests.
 This is provided as developped by the Genesys EMEA Cloud Competence Centre as an example of a frontend to the PureCloud GDPR API.

 **PLEASE NOTE: This is not an official Genesys application**